 Pain did not end after knee surgery so I asked for PT.
-My PT discovered my knee problem was caused by weak muscles that do not keep my joints in good alignment.
+My PT said my knee problem was caused by weak muscles that do not keep my joints in good alignment.
 However, I cannot be trusted to do boring, time-consuming exercises that never end because my weakness will never fully go away.
-In the 13 years since my stroke I learned I will do 3 to 5 repetitions every day IF I use an object as a memory aid.
-The stranger the memory aid the better it is at catching my attention.
-I call doing a few reps every day forever a mini-exercise.
+Steinberg (1) says adding another chore "stands little chance of lasting over time."
+When I was an OT I did not know how mind-numbing exercise is when it must be done every day until a client with a chronic condition dies.

 My PT had me do lunges to strengthen my knee.
 My knee wobbled left or right (red arrow) as it bent because my hip muscles are weak.
-After 1 or 2 reps my knee stays lined up with my foot (green arrow) because hip muscles work together to keep my knee in the midline.
+After 1 or 2 reps my knee stays lined up with my foot (green arrow) because hip muscles start to work together to keep my knee in the midline.
 I chose the toilet to prompt me to do a few lunges.
 On his TV show Dr. Oz showed how much water sprays out of a toilet when it is flushed so I got in the habit of lowering the lid before I flush.
-I have to wait for 10 seconds so I thought I may as well do lunges.
+I have to wait for 10 seconds so I may as well do lunges.